 Because the tip of the endotracheal tube rises within the trachea with head extension, the cuff can rise into the subglottic areas, risking injury to these areas as well as to the recurrent laryngeal nerves.
 A cuffed tube may need to be repositioned if the head will be in extension for a prolonged period.
 The proper depth in cm can be estimated by calculating the (age in years divided by 2) plus 12.

-You can use a cuff in infants and children younger than eight if you follow precautions:
+You can use a cuffed endotracheal tube in infants and children younger than eight if you follow precautions:

 - Be meticulous with choice of tube size, tube depth, and stabilization.